WolverCode/XKeyboard/README.md

 XKeyboard uses dictionary based key-sets (called XFont s) which defines the custom characters for each key on the keyboard.
 When the user persses a key, the program looks for the modified character of the pressed key and forwards it to the windows.

+# Changes (v1.3)
+Added 2 new modes:
+  Auto Capitalize First Letter of each word you type.
+  Alter Capitalization: used to alternate caps on each button press.